Examples#

 For comparison, the Edifice TodoMVC program is available at todomvc.py.

-python -m edifice examples/todomvc.py Main
+python -m edifice --inspect examples/todomvc.py Main

 nix run github:pyedifice/pyedifice#example-todomvc